 Not one area left behind

 Between the right and left banks, Sauternes and Pessac-Léognan, the vast region of Bordeaux contains quite an array of terroirs that don’t all respond in the same way to weather conditions.
-Yet the 2019 vintage appears to have been a crowd-pleaser, with success to note in every zone and for each kind of wine produced.
+Yet the 2019 vintage appears to have been a crowd-pleaser, with success to note in every area and for each kind of wine produced.

 Thanks to a warm summer, the sun-kissed grapes ripened beautifully.
 Médoc wines have turned out round, and silky with a fresh, fruity side.
 Right bank cuvées are as charming as they can be, boasting voluptuous and elegant profiles.
 The balanced and graceful nature of this vintage is bolstered by its alcohol level, which is far from excessive.